 Instead of thinking about how healthy your body and mind might be today, think about tomorrow.
-Whilst you’re young, unhealthy habits have a tendency to hide their true colors.
+Whilst you’re young, unhealthy habits tend to hide their true colors.
 However, as you get older, you might start to see the unfortunate consequences of living an unhealthy lifestyle.
-You need to think ahead in order to safeguard your health far into the future.
+You need to think ahead to safeguard your health far into the future.
 It’s time to start thinking beyond the present.
-The following pieces of advice should help you to do more today in order to stay healthy tomorrow.
+The following pieces of advice should help you to do more today to stay healthy tomorrow.

 Fix your diet.